bryanmikaelian/librato-statsd-ruby/README.md

 `gem "librato-statsd-ruby", '1.0.0'`

-You will also need to be running statsd with the Librato backend pluggin.
+You will also need to be running statsd with the Librato backend plugin.
 See this [repo](https://github.com/librato/statsd-librato-backend) for more details.

 # Getting Started